Statue of Bolesław Prus

-The statue of Bolesław Prus (Pomnik Bolesława Prusa) is a bronze statue of Bolesław Prus in Warsaw, Poland, located in the Downtown district on Twardowski Square, near the intersection of Krakowskie Przedmieście and Karowa Streets.
+The statue of Bolesław Prus (/pl/; Pomnik Bolesława Prusa) is a bronze statue of Bolesław Prus in Warsaw, Poland, located in the Downtown district on Twardowski Square, near the intersection of Krakowskie Przedmieście and Karowa Streets.

 Prus was a 19th- and 20th-century Polish Positivist journalist and novelist, and a leading figure in the history of Polish literature and philosophy.

 The monument, designed by Anna Kamieńska-Łapińska, was unveiled on 15 January 1977.

 History

 The monument is dedicated to Bolesław Prus, a 19th- and 20th-century novelist, and a leading figure in the history of Polish literature and philosophy.
 It was first proposed in 1916 in the magazine Tygodnik Illustrowany.
 The idea was revisited in the early 1960s, in the radio drama The Matysiaks.
 Money for its construction was donated by Warsaw artisans.

 In 1962 four teams of artists were awarded in a contest for the monument's design.
 However, none of these designs was used.
 Instead Anna Kamieńska-Łapińska was commissioned to create a new design.
 The monument was unveiled on 15 January 1977.